-Linda Sunrise Homework Club, Pre-school & Literacy Classes
+Linda Sunrise Homework Club & Pre-school

 On occasion, those at homework club may find themselves entertained by Clement, a local blind guitarist and composer of original songs whose album ‘Blessings’ was produced locally through Zambezi Sunrise.

 On our first birthday, May 8th 2017, the first children began morning classes at Linda Sunrise Pre – School.
 Beginning with eight children, it has grown to over 30: some of whom would not otherwise attend school.
 It uses the same Linda Sunrise facilities as Homework Club and Tiyesa Craft Club, thus ensuring that they are utilised all day for the benefit of the community.
 Pre-school has also benefitted from uniforms, teacher support and learning materials donated by our supporters.